 Applicants will be selected based on academic performance, proposal quality, evidence of sincere interest in the research proposed, strength of faculty advisor and proposal’s ability to support/add to existing research.
 Please see the application overview and application template for details.

-The Institute for Global Health will meet with all grant recipients to review administrative requirements including the grant contract, disbursement of funds and necessary travel waivers and forms.
+The Institute on Inequalities in Global Health will meet with all grant recipients to review administrative requirements including the grant contract, disbursement of funds and necessary travel waivers and forms.
 In addition, students will be required to report on their project during and following travel through the following mechanisms.
 All grant project blogs and reports will be compiled and shared with the Anderson family in the form of an annual sponsorship report.

 Grant awardees must publish 3-4 academic blogs on the USC Global Health Travel Blog.
 We recommend supplementing your posts with pictures and/or videos.
 While personal reflections and experiences are welcome, students should ensure that blog posts are professional and reflective of the research grant project.
 To get set up as a blog contributor, email email@example.com.
-[Note: If you are not an Anderson fellow and would still like to become a blog contributor, look into becoming a USC Global Health Ambassador.]

 2. Grant Expense Report